BamaInsider - Alabama basketball remains unbeaten in SEC play with road win at Kentucky

 While the Tide continued its hot run, the win might have come at a cost as it saw two starters leave the game due to injury.

-Jones’ injury is particularly concerning considering he had surgery on his left wrist last January.
-That injury caused the forward to miss three games before playing the final game with a cast on his left arm.
+Jones’ injury comes after he had surgery on his left wrist last January.
+That setback caused the forward to miss three games before playing the final game with a cast on his left arm.

 Jones was Alabama’s leading scorer with 8 points over eight minutes before picking up the injury.
 However, Alabama was able to survive his absence Tuesday night.